 This course will investigate key economic issues in the global business environment.
 Students will analyze current real world evidence as well as recent academic and empirical findings in order to acquire an understanding of the impact that developments in economics, politics, and finance have on global businesses; and explore such topics as globalization, country differences, cross-border trade and investment, the global monetary system, and competing in a global marketplace.

 This course will explore the scope and challenges of marketing in the international context.
 Students will examine the ways in which the global dimensions of technology, research, capital investment, and production impact marketing, distribution, and communication networks; acquire an understanding of how companies develop strategic, competitive plans that allow them to survive and succeed in global markets; and discuss further regional insights into key issues surrounding international marketing.

 BSAS BUSN 3372

-In this course, we'll explore some of the many literary forms writers invented to suit modern life in the hemisphere Europeans first called the New World.
-We will read the works of three poets (Whitman, Stein, Cesaire) and three fiction writers (McKay, Borges, Lispector).
-All of our writers conceived new styles and rhythms they believed emerged from and responded to a unique set of American conditions.
-These conditions included great possibilities - democracy, liberty, rights - and terrible abuses - slavery, colonialism, racism.
-To confront realities of this kind, these writers revitalized language, updated sound and sense, and reconceived literature's relationship to other human activities in original and powerful ways.
-As we read their sometimes weird, sometimes difficult poems and stories, we will ask how writers respond through formal experimentation to the urgent political and social questions life in the Americas raises.
-This course will be taught in English.
+This course, taught in Spanish, will explore certain literary forms that writers invented to suit modern life in the Americas.
+Students will read the works of three poets (Whitman, Stein, Césaire) and three fiction writers (McKay, Borges, Lispector), all of whom conceived new styles and rhythms they believed emerged from and responded to a unique set of American conditions including democracy, liberty, rights, slavery, colonialism, and racism.
+Students will investigate how writers respond to urgent political and social questions that life in the Americas raises.

 BSAS LITR 3312